×

 Urgent-collection fee~£250

-If you’d like to read about some of these compulsory and avoidable costs in more detail, you can do so in this article.
-As we can see, if the average cost of a cremation in the UK (according to SunLife) is £3,795, then, once the essentials have been paid for, the price can be brought down a good bit by forgoing some or all of the ‘avoidable costs’.
+If you’d like to read about some of these compulsory and avoidable costs in more detail, you can do so by clicking the link.
+As we can see, if the average cost of a cremation in the UK (according to SunLife) is £3,980, then, once the essentials have been paid for, the price can be brought down a good bit by forgoing some or all of the ‘avoidable costs’.

 What is the average cost of a cremation in the UK?